dry ice slab with blue background

 Credit: Envato Elements/ megostudio

-Before you seal your package, double-check everything.
-Make sure your frozen and cold foods are secure and surrounded by cold packs and bubble wrap.
-Ensure there is minimal empty space.
-Once everything is in place, seal the package securely.
+Before sealing your package, double-check everything.
+Make sure your frozen and cold foods are surrounded by cold packs and bubble wrap.
+Also, make sure there is minimal empty space.
+Once everything is in place, seal the package with specially designed shipping tape.

 Step 5: Opt for Expedited Shipping